 Dragon trees like plenty of ambient sunlight, but continuous direct sun exposure can discolor their leaves.
-Constant focused sunlight may cause your plant’s bright green color to lighten or even yellow.
+Constant, focused sunlight may cause your plant’s bright green color to lighten or even yellow.
 Give it a sunny spot that’s just beyond the reach of beaming rays.
 Note: putting sunglasses on your plant will make it look cool, but won’t help to protect it.

 Don’t Drown Your Dragon

 Keep the soil of your tree moist, but not soaked.
-Though it’s native to humid climates, repeatedly soaking it can lead to root rot in a contained pot or planter.
+Though it’s native to humid climates, repeatedly soaking it can lead to root rot in a container pot or planter.
 Avoid watering it with cold water or splashing its leaves.
 If direct sunlight beams onto wet leaves it can damage your plant.